Is Watermelon Good For Diabetes? The Truth Explained

 So the best answer is to eat it in moderation.

-Lastly – watermelon's potential in improving diabetes is surely there.
+Lastly – watermelon's potential to improve diabetes is surely there.

 However, don't rely solely on it as a treatment, since it's far from a cure/solution.